-Chief Marketer recently unveiled our esteemed PRO Awards judges panel, populated by heavy-hitters from some of the world’s top brands.
-This week they’ve provided insights on promotional marketing programs making waves in the marketplace; best practices driving results for their brands; influencer marketing success stories; and much more.
+Chief Marketer’s esteemed PRO Awards judges panel is populated by heavy-hitters from some of the world’s top brands, from e.l.f.
+Beauty to Walgreens to Bayer Health.
+During the judging process for the 2023 PRO Awards, they’ve provided insights on promotional marketing programs making waves in the marketplace; best practices driving results for their brands; influencer marketing success stories; and much more.

 Chief Marketer: What brand—aside from your own—is doing promotional marketing programs that stand out in the marketplace?

 Ekta Chopra, Chief Digital Officer, e.l.f.
 Beauty: There are so many incredible rockstar brands doing incredible work.
 Here are a few examples: Nike Just Do It, Always Like a Girl, Old Spice The Man Your Man Could Smell Like, Tide Pods Challenge.

 Denise Vitola, VP Brand Integration PR, Social and Influencer, Bayer Consumer Health: I recently was at the Cannes Lions Creativity Festival and was so impressed by many brands, but Heinz stuck out.
 I loved how they used human truths to arrive at a big idea.
 One that impressed me was the up-and-down Ketchup bottle.
 They uncovered in research that even though they reversed the ketchup bottle so ketchup fell to the top of the cap for easy release of the product, people still put it in the fridge upside down, so they put two caps on the bottle to avoid the issue.
 This idea rang true since my husband is guilty of not putting the bottle away correctly.
 It was a winner at Cannes.
 They also won with another campaign.
 They built off another insight they found where restaurants were refilling Heinz bottles with other ketchup to give the perception that they were serving Heinz.